 I told her to go away but she refused to.
 So I left her there while I went up to welcome them along with the other rangers.
 They’re coming from the capital.
-With the jeep that we used for patrolling, Dr. Rafli, Mr. Tono—the chairman of the organization, and the rangers followed their entourage to the point.
+With the jeep that we used for patrolling, Dr. Rafli, Mr. Tono—the chairman of the organization, and the Rangers followed their entourage to the point.

 They slightly accelerated the pace before it’s getting dark.
-The rangers, including me, showing their enthusiasm with carefree laughter.
+The Rangers, including me, showing their enthusiasm with carefree laughter.
 We’ve been waiting for their arrival since last week, the smuggled orangutans which got caught by the police before they were sent to Thailand.
 The officers postponed it because they had to treat the injured babies in Jakarta.
 In the midst of the bustle, I saw one—maybe some—orangutans were moving to follow our speed.
 Seemed like they were excited by the presence of the capital officers.
 Just like us.

 Hesitant, seasoned with fear, the orangutans left us toward the jungle.
 Among them, I saw Nabila there, waiting.
 Her gaze seems worried.
 Her eyes moved, searching.
 Until a baby in Dr. Rafli’s arms caught her attention.
-Nabila approached him, slowly, without trying to scared the officers.
+Nabila approached him, slowly, without trying to scare the officers.